National Catholic Register: Legionary ownership

+EWTN ownership

-Eternal Word Television Network acquired the paper from the Legionaries of Christ in 2011.
+In 2011, Eternal Word Television Network acquired the paper from the Legion of Christ.

 In 2013, the Register had a print circulation of 24,706.

 The 2017 Catholic Press Association awards named the Register Newspaper of the Year.

 In 2021, the Register had an average print circulation of 43,117 based on its 2021 Statement of Ownership on file at the USPS.

-Editorial position

-According to Thomas Tweed, director of the Ansari Institute of Global Engagement with Religion at the University of Notre Dame, "I think the same thing that has happened in American political life and media has happened to some extent to Catholics.
-Progressive Catholics read Commonweal and the National Catholic Reporter, and traditionalist Catholics watch EWTN and read newsletters from the Blue Army."